 Shades Of White: A Visual Comparison

 While having numerical data provides accuracy, a visual comparison can provide a clarity that may not be as obvious from a table.
-Below is an image of the materials listed above.
-The background print helps illustrate the visibility of background objects with each material in the 0.12 (3mm) thickness.
+With this in mind, below is an image of the materials listed above.
+The background print is used to illustrate the visibility of background objects with each material in the 0.12 (3mm) thickness.

 Popular Uses For Materials